matejsuchy/php_nginx_xdebug/README.md

-# Docker Compose LEMP Stack
+# Docker Compose for Nginx and PHP

-This repository contains a little `docker-compose` configuration to start a `LEMP (Linux, Nginx, MariaDB, PHP)` stack.
+This repository contains a little `docker-compose` configuration to start a `Nginx and PHP`.

 ## Details

 The following versions are used.

-* PHP 7.2 (FPM) - With MySQLi driver optionally (Uncomment line from php.Dockerfile)
+* PHP 8.0 (FPM) - with xdebug 3.1.1, mysqli and pdo
-* Nginx 1.13.6
+* Nginx latest
-* MariaDB 10.3.9

 ## Configuration